Integrate Gtwy with GitHub to automate workflows, sync data between apps, and eliminate repetitive tasks with AI-powered automation.

 Runs when new broadcast response is created.

-Runs when a new issue is created.
+Runs the workflow automatically whenever a new issue is created in the repository.

-Runs when a new branch or tag is created.
+Runs the workflow automatically whenever a new branch or tag is created in the repository.

 Action is the task that follows automatically within your Gtwy integrations.

-Creates a new issue in a specified repository.
+Create a new issue in repo

 Learn how viaSocket automates GitHub workflows—from real-time change alerts and automated code reviews to feature requests, support tickets, and calendar syncing, with integrations across Slack, Trello, Google Sheets, and more.